groda/the_ultimate_gitignore_guide/README.md

 The [gitignore](https://github.com/github/gitignore) repository on GitHub provides a collection of `.gitignore` templates for many programming languages.

-If you've ever worked with Latex you will be familiar with the `.log`, `.aux`, etc. files that can reasonably be excluded from your Git repository.
+If you've ever worked with LaTeX you will be familiar with the `.log`, `.aux`, etc. files that can reasonably be excluded from your Git repository.
 Here's how an excerpt from the `Tex` template looks like:

 ```
 ## Core latex/pdflatex auxiliary files: